 For local user account

-If you’re using a local user account instead of Microsoft account, use the given below directions to link your Windows 10 license to Microsoft account:
+If you’re using a local user account instead of a Microsoft account, use the given below directions to link your Windows 10 license to Microsoft account:

 Now Click Activation.
 Click Add an account link.
 Enter your Microsoft account ID and password and then click Sign in button.